johnfraserss/ICS2O/Assignments/15b - Social Impact (hw)/README.md

 Due Date(s)
 -----------
-This will be checked no earlier than December 16th, 2015 (long timelines, high expectations)
+~~This will be checked no earlier than December 16th, 2015 (long timelines, high expectations)~~ Hand in this work to the IN drive by December 16th, 2015

 Rubric(s)